Hanbury Brown-Twiss Effect with Wave Packets: The Ghosh--Mandel Experiment

-However, the surprising part is that the same result is obtained when we use independent bosonic particles which are not entangled, as shown in section \ref{indep}.
+Our analysis shows interference of entangled particles, and the visibility is close to 1.
+So it reproduces the result of the Ghosh--Mandel experiment.
+However, the surprising part is that the same result is obtained when we use independent bosonic particles which are not entangled, as shown in Section \ref{indep}.
 When independent bosonic particles are used, one sees an interference in the coincidence count as a function of the relative position of the detectors, and the visibility is close to 1.
-But that is the result that is obtained in the Ghosh-Mandel experiment too.
-This implies that in the Ghosh-Mandel experiment, if the photons pairs were not entangled, the result would be the same as that for entangled photons.
-Thus the effect seen in the Ghosh-Mandel experiment is essentially the HBT effect.
-As the interference in the HBT effect is independent of whether the two particles are entangled or not, the Ghosh-Mandel experiment is not a demonstration of non-local quantum correlation between photons, as many seem to believe.
-However, it may be the first unambiguous demonstration of interference between two photons, which is a completely non-classical effect in itself, and probably would not have been expected by Dirac \cite{dirac}.
+But that is the result that is obtained in the Ghosh--Mandel experiment too.
+This implies that in the Ghosh--Mandel experiment, if the photons pairs were not entangled, the result would be the same as that for entangled photons.
+Thus the effect seen in the Ghosh--Mandel experiment is essentially the HBT effect.
+As the interference in the HBT effect is independent of whether the two particles are entangled or not, the Ghosh--Mandel experiment is not a demonstration of non-local quantum correlation or entanglement between photons, as many seem to believe \cite[\S6.5]{greenstein}.
+However, in the light of our analysis, the Ghosh--Mandel experiment was historically the first unambiguous demonstration of interference between two photons, which is a completely non-classical effect in itself, and probably would not have been expected by Dirac \cite{dirac}.
+A word of caution might be needed here.
+The HBT effect should not be naively considered a consequence of just a physical overlap of two wave-packets of two photons \cite{shih2photon}.
+It should rather be thought of as interference of two two-photon amplitudes.